Vegan pumpkin coffee cake with a thick cinnamon swirl and generous pecan crumble! This cake is moist, ridiculously delicious and easy to make.

 Assembling the vegan pumpkin coffee cake

-This cake will bake wonderfully in an 8-inch square cake pan or 9-inch round cake pan.
-Your cakes will have more surface area so they will bake in less time.
-Try checking your cake at the 35-minute mark.
+This cake will bake well in an 8-inch square cake pan or 9-inch round cake pan.
+Your cake will be thinner and will bake in less time.
+I suggest checking your cake at 40-50 minutes.

-For a loaf, I recommend following my vegan pumpkin bread recipe which is designed for a loaf pan.
+If you want to make a layer cake, check out my vegan pumpkin cake.
+Or for a pumpkin loaf, I recommend following my vegan pumpkin bread recipe.
 You can still use the cinnamon swirl layer and pecan streusel from this recipe!
+Or for muffins, check out my vegan pumpkin muffins recipe.

 Sweet potato has more starch than pumpkin so the cake will have a different texture.
-Instead, I recommend checking out my vegan sweet potato cake recipe.
+Instead, check out my vegan sweet potato cake recipe.

 More easy vegan pumpkin recipes